MG At Auto Expo 2023: All EVs And Hybrids Showcased And Being Evaluated For India | CarDekho.com

-Auto Expo 2023: Keep An Eye Out For These MG EVs And Hybrids Being Evaluated For India
+Auto Expo 2023: Keep An Eye Out For These MG EVs & Hybrids

-Everything from mid-size plug-in hybrid SUVs to full-size electric MPVs is on the list of considerations
+Everything from the midsize plug-in hybrid SUVs to full-size electric MPVs is on the list of models being evaluated by the marque for launch in India

 While a motor show is usually the stage for debuting concepts and future models, MG brought a lineup of production-ready electric vehicles and plug-in hybrid (PHEV) models to Auto Expo 2023.
-The carmaker then stated that all of these models, sold in different global markets, are being evaluated for the Indian market.
-Here’s a rundown of each of them, starting with the EVs:
+The carmaker then stated that all of these models, on sale in different markets globally, are being evaluated for the Indian market.
+Here’s a rundown on each of them, starting with the EVs:

 MG4 EV

 The MG4 is one of the newest products based on the carmaker’s new modular platform.
 The mean-looking electric hatchback comes with two battery pack options: 51kWh and 64kWh for a range of up to 350km and 450km, respectively.
-They are used to power an electric motor driving the rear wheels
+The packs power an electric motor driving the rear wheels.

 MG5 EV

-MG5, the first-of-its-kind electric estate was also present at the motor show.
-It is one of the less likely candidates as the estate shape is not a popular one in the Indian market.
+MG5, the first-of-its-kind electric estate in India, was also present at the motor show.
+It is one of the less likely candidates to be launched here as the estates are not a popular choice among buyers here.
 The 61.1kWh battery pack is good for a range of up to 525km.

 Marvel R